 The Subject site has limited street frontage and abuts a single public street, SE Norton Lane.
-Internal site circulation and drive break up the parking areas into smaller sections preventing long rows of parking.
-The narrow portion of the site is on the street frontage preventing additional site access points.
+Internal site circulation and drive break up the parking areas into

 2. Connect parking areas, building entries, and open spaces with paved walkways.

 The proposed Site Plan provides a network of paved walkways that connect the building entries, common open spaces and parking areas.